Dhaulagiri/ember-cli-firebase-hosting/README.md

 ### Create Firebase App

 You must create an app in your Firebase dashboard prior to using this tool.
+Ideally you can name your Firebase app the same name as your ember-cli app.

 ## Usage